devodev/mongoperf/README.md

   Meta:
 ...escaped
 ```
-A query declares the following mandatory parameters:
+A query declares the following attributes:
 - Name (string)
   - Used as an identifier for the query.
 - Action (string)